KiraZant/everybodylearningcurves/README.md

 # everybodylearningcurves

 Code used to train the ML models for the paper "Predictive Power, Variance and Generalizability – A Machine Learning Case Study on Minimal Necessary Data Sets Sizes in Mental Health Intervention Predictions".
-When using the published code, please cite:

-Zantvoort, Nacke, Goerlich, Jacobi and Funk (2024), Preprint

 	python3 -m venv .venv
 	source .venv/bin/activate